Vnay12/Java-DSA/CheatSheet.md

 n----> 2000

-now n is also pointing to array object, here change in the formal paramter can change the actual parameter
+now n is also pointing to array object, here change in the formal parameter can change the actual parameter

-⁡⁣⁢⁣Variable Arguments in method ⁡
+Variable Arguments in method

-If we dont know how many arguments to be passed we can do this by
+If we don't know how many arguments to be passed we can do this by

 Class test{
     static void fun(int ...v){    // by ... we can pass multiple arguments, Internally it uses array.